nyudlts/ultraviolet/README.md

-# Ultraviolet
+# UltraViolet

 [![ci:test](https://github.com/nyudlts/ultraviolet/workflows/ci:test/badge.svg)](https://github.com/nyudlts/ultraviolet/actions)
 [![ci:test:docs](https://github.com/nyudlts/ultraviolet/workflows/ci:test:docs/badge.svg)](https://nyudlts.github.io/ultraviolet/)

 UltraViolet is NYU Libraries' platform for long-term access to a broad range of NYU-related digital content, including open access data associated with research and scholarly output and data licensed for use by members of the NYU community.
-UltraViolet is a local deployment of the [InvenioRDM framework](https://inveniordm.docs.cern.ch/) maintained by CERN.
+UltraViolet is a local deployment of the [InvenioRDM](https://inveniordm.docs.cern.ch/) that uses the [Invenio Framework](https://inveniosoftware.org/products/framework/) maintained by CERN to build a turn-key repository platform.
 NYU Libraries contributes to InvenioRDM as part of their open-source community.

 ## Getting Started as a User of Ultraviolet